 **All required documents must be received by July 15 or a hold will be placed on your student account.

-New York State requires proof of immunization which must be received by the Wellness Center before students can register for classes.
+New York State requires proof of immunization which must be received by the Wellness Center by July 15th or a hold will be placed on your student account.
 If you require an exemption, please submit your request to the Wellness Center.

 Attention: Immunization Records